Bali Weather January Averages, Indonesia

 Although January is often considered a 'winter' month, the temperatures in Bali this month are very warm, perfect for a tropical escape from colder northern European countries.
 As it's officially the rainy season, flights and accommodation will be more affordable than in the peak summer season.

 Is It Hot In Bali In January?

 How Wet Is Bali In January?

-There is a reasonable chance of rain in January as it's part of the 'wet season.. meaning days will mostly be overcast.
+There is a reasonable chance of rain in January as it's part of the wet season.
+This means days will mostly be overcast.
 Although even during a rainy day, there is a good chance the sun makes an appearance when the rain stops.

 Sunshine Hours In Bali In January

 When the sun does come out in January, it should be taken advantage of, as the average daily sunshineonly lasts for six hours.

 How Warm Is The Sea In Bali In January?